 What Qualifications do Property Managers Have?

 Any property manager should have all of the right qualifications and training to handle any situation that comes up.
-Robert Williams from Red Hawk PM says “Always look for a company that offers nothing but the most experienced managers, as well as managers that provide both board member training and associate education programs.
+Robert Williams, an experienced Mesa AZ property management professional says “Always look for a company that offers nothing but the most experienced managers, as well as managers that provide both board member training and associate education programs.
 Additionally, since the regulations and laws are always changing, you will need to ensure that your property manager is always up to date on everything.”

 How Do You Handle Any Maintenance Issues that Come Up?